Knowledgeable Virginia DUI/DWI Attorney

 Defending Alexandria-area clients against criminal prosecution

 Throughout Virginia, law enforcement officials have been expanding efforts to crack down on drunk driving offenses.
-Being convicted of operating a motor vehicle while intoxicated can have serious consequences, including loss of license, higher insurance costs, heavy fines and jail time.
-The attorneys at Marvin D. Miller & Associates have the knowledge necessary to overcome the evidence against you, and the ability to help you attain the best possible outcome.
+Being convicted of operating a motor vehicle while intoxicated can have serious consequences, including loss of license, higher insurance costs, heavy fines, and jail time.
+The attorneys at The Law Offices of Marvin D. Miller have the knowledge necessary to overcome the evidence against you, and the ability to help you attain the best possible outcome.

 Committed to helping clients